Yogurt parfait

 Mediterranean 5/10

-• Added sugars in commercial versions problematic
+• Added sugars in many commercial versions

 Low-FODMAP 4/10

-• Yogurt type critical (plain vs. sweetened)
+• Yogurt type and portion critical

-• Granola typically high-glycemic
+• Granola typically high-FODMAP

-• Protein content variable
+• Sweetener type variable

 • composition-dependent

-• often high sugar
+• often high in added sugar

 Is Yogurt parfait Healthy?
 Diet Ratings & Controversy Score | FoodRef.ai